rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 ## cudf::size_type

 The `cudf::size_type` is the type used for the number of elements in a column, offsets to elements within a column, indices to address specific elements, segments for subsets of column elements, etc.
 It is equivalent to a signed, 32-bit integer type and therefore has a maximum value of 2147483647.
-Some APIs also accept negative index values and those will functions would support a minimum value of -2147483648.
+Some APIs also accept negative index values and those functions support a minimum value of -2147483648.
 This fundamental type also influences output values not just for column size limits but for counting elements as well.

 ## Spans